Burial of Ashes at St. Mary's

 At St. Mary's we allow the placement of a small wooden cross or of a small vase or a marker on a stake.

-The permission for a small wooden cross cost £52 with £16 going to the diocese and £36 to the parish.
+The permission for A small wooden cross costs £55 with £17 going to the diocese and £38 to the parish.